parhamzm/Data-Science-Basics-Bootcamp/README.md

 ## 🙌 Acknowledgements

 Thanks to all participants, contributors, and learners.
-Let's make data science more accessible to everyone!
+Let’s make data science more accessible to everyone!